Morveus/bucket-list/static-version/README.md

 - Automated progression by setting a start and end date (baby arriving, house being built, vacation coming)
 - Automatic completion at a specific date (without progress bar)
-- Migration to NextJS, allowing the project to become dynamic with database support and authentication

 ## Credits
 This is largely inspired from Neal Agrawal's Life Checklist (and therefore not _exactly_ a bucket list: it is whatever you want it to be: bucket list, life checklist, achievements list...)